Conceiva/MezzmoKodiPlugin/README.txt

+v1.0.8.3

+-  Changed movie title name matching to case insensitive to avoid duplicate movies in the Kodi database.

 v1.0.8.2

--  Fixed bug which would cause some movies not to be displayed during an addon Search action due to a UTF-8 encoding issue.
+-  Fixed bug which would cause some movies not to be displayed during a addon Search action due to a UTF-8 encoding issue.
 -  Added cast order function to actor search so the actor order in Kodi matches the order in Mezzmo.
 Previously stars would appear in random order in the